-This is Matthew’s favourite cake.
-He complains that I don’t make it very often, but it’s a big cake so I usually only make it when we have guests, then he finishes it off over the following week.
-It’s nice and moist and will keep in a tin with a lid for up to a week, refrigerated in hot weather.
+This is Matthew’s favourite cake and he complained that I didn’t make it very often.
+The reason is that it’s rather a big cake so I only made it when we had guests, then he would finish it off over the following week.

 25 walnut or pecan nut halves